 Cultivation, manufacturing, testing, packaging and labeling would be regulated by the Maine Department of Agriculture, Conservation and Forestry, the Press Herald reported.

 The draft bill – which gets its first public hearing Sept.
-26 – also would mandates a 20% tax rate for recreational marijuana, according to the newspaper.
+26 – also would mandate a 20% tax rate for recreational marijuana, according to the newspaper.

 Maine’s recreational marijuana market is expected to launch in 2018.